 Similar to staircase mode, the M22 can be positioned with one side at a 90-degree angle.
 This allows the top of the ladder to be closer to whatever it is you’re trying to reach or for situations where you don’t have enough room for an A-frame ladder.
 Note that you should not climb the vertical side of the ladder and it should be on a solid, stable surface.
 Warnings, warnings, everywhere!
 Ladders can be dangerous, friends.

 The M22 actually consists of three separate ladder pieces There is an inside ladder, where both sides are held together by a locking pivot point or hinge, that slides into two outer pieces.
 It’s a bit tough to explain but if you take the inner ladder out from the top, the two outer pieces will fall away.
 You could also lay the ladder flat and pull each outer piece off on either end of the ladder.

-Little Giant sells a trestle bracket accessory kit for $32 with two brackets that connect at the tops of the two outer pieces, creating a second trestle when all three pieces have been disconnected from one another.
+Little Giant includes with the M22 the trestle bracket accessory kit with two brackets that connect at the tops of the two outer pieces, creating a second trestle when all three pieces have been disconnected from one another.
 This two-trestle configuration gives you the option of placing a plank in between them for a scaffolding setup of sorts.